center-for-learning-management/moodle-local_webuntis/README.md

 *) Can be disabled in the Moodle Website-Administration, requires sufficient profile data in WebUntis!

 ## Changelog
+### 1.8 (Build: 2022090200)
+Added admin setting to enable debugging of cURL requests

 ### 1.7 (Build: 2022081400)
 Added a feature to manually create new WebUntis tenants through the Moodle Website Administration